 - Holes must be then bored for the fixing process.
-This can be in the form of chemically secured anchorage points or with three bolts in ground bushings* (if the Xcelerate needs to be able to be moved), which are also chemically anchored.
+This can be in the form of chemically secured anchorage points or with three bolts in ground bushings* (if Xcelerate needs to be able to be moved), which are also chemically anchored.

 - The last step is to test the link.

-*the three ground bushings are all different so that Xcelerate is always in the same position relative to the machine.
+*The three ground bushings are all different so that Xcelerate is always in the same position relative to the machine.

 This mobility allows for extra flexibility in the production processes.
-What many users note is that Xcelerate can be used with multiple machines with varying production numbers.
+What many users note is that Xcelerate can be used with multiple machines and with varying production numbers.
 If, in the coming month, there is a major increase in production numbers at a specific machine – with the articles being easy to load automatically – it is possible (subject to being prepared) to move Xcelerate.
 You can then load the machine with fewer numbers of products yourself.
 If this changes again, you can simply move it back within an hour.

 You can read more about Xcelerate’s robot grippers, fingers and more on our website.
 In addition, we have written an article about Xcelerate’s drawers and inlays.
 If you have any questions about Xcelerate or automation, contact one of our experts.